Carlwirkus/react-use-dialog/README.md

 2. Opens a dialog and triggers a loading state on the button
 3. Opens a dialog and waits for a form response which is then logged to the console
 4. Opens a dialog that can invoke a nested dialog

-# Todo

-- Animation on mount is broken since the comp